steinerML/OpenCV-Read-Video-File/README.md

 # OpenCV Read and Write Videos
-Reading and Writing videos using OpenCV
+Reading and Writing videos using OpenCV.
 ## Contents:

 Reading and writing videos in OpenCV is very similar to reading and writing images.
 A video is nothing but a series of images that are often referred to as frames.